-Looking for an awesome note taking app for your team?
-We’ve got six of the very best note taking apps out there!
+Looking for best note-taking app for your team?
+We’ve got six of the very best note-taking apps out there!
 Read on…

 It’s never been easier to get rid of a pen and paper!